 Criteria for selection will be scientific merit, motivation and usefulness of the training course for the applicants.
 Students who complete this course will receive a 5 ECTS course certificate.
-Click here for more information about the 2019 iteration of course see here.
+For more information about the 2019 iteration of course see here.

-Please register for the course through the DEST website before August 1st 2019.
+Registration will be handled by DEST through their website, and a link will be available online here.
 There is a limited number of places available.
 The course has a minimum number of attendants for it to be taught.

-The registration fee for this course is 900 €, includes course attendance, teaching, course material, accommodation and meals at Tollboden, Marine Biological Research Station, Drøbak, Norway.
+The registration fee for this course will be roughly 400 €, and will include course attendance, teaching, course material, accommodation and meals.
 ForBio will cover the registration fee and travel for ForBio members based at Norwegian institutions.

 Contact Hugo de Boer for more information.